mihaildono/padawan-project/youngling/introduction.md

 language.
 There will be sample explanations, but mentors are encouraged to give their own.

-*Using internet is not advised in this section
+*Using internet for help is not advised in this section

 # Prerequisites
 * [Install][node] NodeJS